Ankr-network/game-unreal-sdk/README.md

 				session = sessionId;
 ```

-2. Login via MetaMask is required to authenticate the session.
-A connection request is sent with the `device_id` as a parameter.
+2. If Login via MetaMask is required to authenticate the session.
+A connection request is sent to metamask with `uri` as a deeplink.

 ```js
 FString url = baseUrl + "connect";